Iota Cephei

-Iota Cephei (ι Cephei, ι Cep) is a star in the northern constellation Cepheus.
-Based upon an annual parallax shift of 28.29 mas as seen from the Earth, it is located about 115 light years from the Sun.
+Iota Cephei is a star in the northern constellation Cepheus.
+Its name is a Bayer designation that is Latinized from ι Cephei, and abbreviated Iota Cep or ι Cep.
+Based upon an annual parallax shift of 28.29 mas as seen from the Earth, it is located about 115 ly from the Sun.
 The star is visible to the naked eye with an apparent visual magnitude of 3.5.

 It is a K-type giant star with a stellar classification of K0 III.
 It is currently at an evolutionary stage known as the red clump, indicating that it is generating energy through the fusion of helium at its core.
 It has 11 times the Sun's radius and about 2.15 times the mass of the Sun.
 Its luminosity is 57 times that of the Sun, and its surface has an effective temperature of 4,768 K.

 Pole star

 Iota Cephei is located within 5° of the precessional path traced across the celestial sphere by the Earth's North pole.
 In about 3,000 years, it will be one of the closest visible stars to the celestial north pole, along with Alfirk which will also be within 5° of the precessional path, on the other side.